STIXProject/java-stix/README.md

 then you likely missed the step above where you must retrieved the CybOX schemas.

-## Importing the project into the Eclipse IDE
+### Importing the project into Eclipse

+As Eclipse's various Gradle plugins have varying degrees of usefulness, I usually import the project as a `Java Project` and not a `Gradle Project`.

+You can still use `Gradle EnIDE` plugin to run the buildscript from the IDE, but you'll need to configure your `Gradle Home to use` via the Eclipse IDE preference panel.

 After running the Gradle buildscript, if you are using the Eclipse IDE you will want to run the following from the command-line to set up the